plone/training/docs/contributing/markup-syntax.md

 ---
 html_meta:
-  "description": "Authors guide to Sphinx, MyST and markdown" "keywords": "Sphinx, MyST, markdown"
+  "description": "Guide to Sphinx, MyST, and Markdown" "keywords": "Sphinx, MyST, Markdown"
 ---

 # Guide for Authors

-## MyST markdown, Sphinx
+## MyST, Markdown, Sphinx

 We use [MyST, or Markedly Structured Text](https://myst-parser.readthedocs.io/en/latest/), a rich and extensible flavor of Markdown, for authoring training documentation.